 Preparing to bake.
 Preheat the oven to 400°.
 Put a large cast-iron skillet into the oven.

 Combining the dry ingredients.
-Combine the millet, buckwheat, and potato flours with the arrowroot powder and cornstarch.
-Whisk to combine and aerate the flours.
-Add the baking powder and salt.
+Whisk to combine and aerate the flour with the baking powder and salt.
 Whisk.

 Finishing the dough.
 Working quickly, put the butter into the flours.
 Using a pastry cutter or two table knives, cut the butter into the flours.
 You want the butter and flour to mix, with the final pieces of butter about the size of lima beans.
 Pour in the buttermilk and the smoked salmon and stir until the dough is thoroughly mixed.
 Only mix until the dough comes together.
 The less you work with the dough, the flakier the biscuits will be.

 Baking the biscuits.
 Scoop up about 3 ounces of biscuit dough (this is about the size of a baseball) and loosely form it into a ball.
 Set it aside then finish the rest of the dough the same way.
 Run the end of a stick of butter around the hot pan, then put the biscuits into the hot pan, nestling up against each other.

 Bake until the biscuits are lightly browned, about 12 to 15 minutes.
 Remove from the oven and transfer to a cooling rack.

 Makes about 8 biscuits.